 Why do you concentrate on working with just the survivors and not the victims?
 Why don’t you work with both?
 Whereas I do agree with you that it is important to work with survivors as they can recognize abusers and victims and therefore prevent this crime, why shouldn’t you work directly with the victims too as they are helpless, suffering and too young to understand what is happening to them and therefore need urgent help?

 It is important to highlight the fact that incest/CSA has a debilitating long-term impact.
 Survivors are also suffering and need our urgent help.
-When we help survivors come into recovery, they are in a position to shape work in this area, prevent it happening to their/other children and stop the generational cycle of abuse.
+When we help survivors come into recovery, they are in a position to shape work in this area, prevent it from happening to their/other children and stop the generational cycle of abuse.

 In focusing on working with survivors, we do not deny the need to work with victims and other populations.
 We may not as yet be doing direct work with victims but we work with people who work with them, such as parents, mothers specifically, teachers, child rights organizations and educate and train them on prevention and intervention.